ppsenjen/muwanwaa_db/README.md

 <h2> 3.
 Data Source / Schema  </h2>
 Data Source:
-The dataset for this project is a hypothetical `retail_db` database, provided as a MySQL dump (`queryingdata3scripts.sql`).
+The dataset for this project is a hypothetical `retail_db` database, provided as(`queryingdata3scripts.sql`).
 It simulates a basic e-commerce transaction system.

 Database Schema Overview:The database consists of the following key tables: